agustibr/atomicules.github.com/_posts/2010-03-18-h-fj-four-techniques-for-combining-fonts.markdown

 <p>Hoefler &amp; Frere-Jones:</p>

 <blockquote>
-  <p>Here are four tips for navigating the typographic ocean, all built around H&amp;FJ’s Highly Scientific First Principle of Combining Fonts: keep one thing consistent, and let one thing vary.</p>
+  <p>Here are four tips for navigating the typographic ocean, all built around H&FJ’s Highly Scientific First Principle of Combining Fonts: keep one thing consistent, and let one thing vary.</p>
 </blockquote>

 <p>Positively bookmarkworthy.
 This is great stuff, and the examples are top-notch.</p>